 2. Whom I love …

-Furthermore in a family relationship, we might not always like each other.
-If you have a family member whom you don’t like but have to claim that he’s our brother; but I don’t like him.
+Sometimes in a family relationship, we might not always like each other, let alone love each other.
+If you have a family member whom you don’t like, you might feel, Yes, I have to claim that he’s my brother, but I don’t like him.

 But God is not this way.
 Not only is God saying, “Yes, that’s My son,” but He’s also claiming, “I love this son.
 He has My affection.
 My heart is with him and it’s for him.”